erikh2000/web-enc-at-rest/README.md

   updateYourSensitiveData();
 ```

-Another unnatural aspect of the previous code example is how all the calls to WEaR APIs are together.
+An unnatural aspect of the previous code example is how all the calls to WEaR APIs are together.
 You'd more likely call `open()` around a login UI, and then immediately load all encrypted data into an in-memory store with multiple calls to `decrypt()`.
-Then later when a user changes data within the app, pass the changed data to `encrypt()` and write the new encrypted value to persistent storage.
+Then later, when a user changes data within the app, pass the changed data to `encrypt()` and write the new encrypted value to persistent storage.
 Finally, when the user logs out, call `close()` on the context returned earlier to increase security on the user's workstation.

 Each of these use cases and more will be explained below.